 You will have to decide which software program you will use.
 Many people already have Microsoft Word installed on there computer, and are familiar with how to use the program.
 There are many funeral program templates that use Microsoft Word.
 Microsoft Word (MS Word) is a word processor, so placing pictures may not be as easy as using a desktop publishing program such as Microsoft Publisher or graphics program such as Photoshop Elements.
 If you are confused about which program to use, choose the program that you are most familiar with using, this will save a lot of time and frustration.

-Use a funeral program template or design your own program from scratch.
+Use a funeral program template or design a funeral program from scratch.

 Choose a template design and paper size, or create your own design.